How can you secure the server that hosts your business’s data?

 4. Consider Layers of Security for Both Hardware and Software

-Wherever possible, I counsel use of a VPN and a firewall on all web applications and endpoints, including your server.
+Wherever possible, use a VPN and a firewall on all web applications and endpoints, including your server.
 This goes doubly if your organization is sharing the environment or space with another company.

-Also, if you have not done so already, immediately install an antivirus solution to get advanced protection against malware, ransomware, brute force attacks or unauthorized remote access, and run routine security scans.
+Also, if you have not done so already, immediately install an antivirus solution to get advanced protection against malware, ransomware, or unauthorized remote access, and run routine security scans.

 Hardening a server could take hours, but a server protection package like the one available to Liquid Web customers will optimize your security settings in no time.